Skip to main content

 Buy-Down - When you get an interest rate that is lower than the standard by paying a lender premium.

-Caps - Payment caps that put limitations on own often an interest rate can be changed on an adjustable-rate mortgage (ARM)
+Caps - Payment caps often limit how much an interest rate can change on an adjustable-rate mortgage (ARM)

 Cash-In Refinance - A refinance in which the borrower pays additional money during the transaction that goes towards their loan and ultimately lowers their owed amount.